fmalmeida/ngs-preprocess/docs/manual.rst

    * - ``--nanopore_sequencing_summary``
      - N
      - NA
      - Path to nanopore 'sequencing_summary.txt'.
-Using this will make the pipeline render a sequencing statistics report using pycoQC
+Using this will make the pipeline render a sequencing statistics report using pycoQC. pycoQC reports will be saved using the files basename, so please, use meaningful basename, such as: sample1.txt, sample2.txt, etc. Preferentially, using the same basename as the fastq.

    * - ``--pacbio_bam``
      - N